 Although all the planned events down at the loch had to be cancelled due to the Covid 19 pandemic, plenty has been going on.
 Volunteers have carried out a range of maintenance jobs as part of their daily exercise – mowing, painting the willow sculptures with linseed, strimming, etc and we are grateful to them.
-The edge of the pond dipping platform had been eroded by water over the winter so that was repaired, thanks to the RSPB for providing the materials and to Andy for putting them in.
+The Ark of Caledon, a stunning willow boat, was created in December 2020 and is already a firm favourite with locals.

 The woodland and loch have shown their importance to support locals health and well being.
 It has been lovely to see so many people enjoying it in different ways – picnics, playing, quiet reflection, walking and wildlife watching all playing a big part in helping people at this difficult time.
 Events that were planned (Teddy Bear’s Picnic, Willow Weaving etc) will be rescheduled once it is safe to do so.

 More about the site

 Enjoy a peaceful stroll around the woodland and listen to the bird song.
 Go down to the dipping pond and hunt for mini beasts.
 Sit in the hide and see if you can spot the Herons and Mallards, maybe even the Otter.
 Relax on one of the benches, have a picnic or read your book.
 Take your time and you may see the Roe Deer who regularly come down to feed in the woods.
 However you spend your time here, enjoy it.